src-its/ca-web/content/git_about.md

-Feston

 ## What is Git?

-Git is a piece of software that you install locally on your computer which handles 'version control' for you.[ref1]
+Git is a piece of software that handles 'version control' for you.[^mcwilliams]

 ## What is Version Control?